AdobeDocs/marketo.en/help/sky/using-the-program-overview-tab.md

 ## Reports

-The reports tab shows you key metrics about the performance of your program, including trends and membership stats.
+The [!UICONTROL Reports] tab shows you key metrics about the performance of your program, including trends and membership stats.

    ![Image Four](/help/sky/assets/programs/using-the-program-overview-tab/using-the-program-overview-tab-4.png)